Kingsford-Group/glitter/README.md

 to start a new section.
 ```

+If there is > 1 `:` character, the next code block is added to the list of “important” code blocks that (by default) appears at the end of the file.

 A **code block** starts with a line of the form `^\s*<<.+>>=\s*$`.
 The string between  `<<`…`>>` is `S`.
 Leading and trailing whitespace is removed from `S`.
 If `S` is of the form `\*\s*"f"\s+n`, where `f` is a string in double quotes and `n` is an integer, then this is a top-level block that will be written to file `f` in order given by `n`.
 If `n` is omitted, it is assumed to be 0.
 If `f` is omitted, it is the last `f` that occurred in some code block name.
 If `S` is any other form, it defines a named code block.